-Before joining ISO, David served as a Securities and Exchange Commission Practice Section technical manager at the American Institute of Certified Public Accountants in 2002.
+Before joining Verisk in 2002, David served as a Securities and Exchange Commission Practice Section technical manager at the American Institute of Certified Public Accountants.
 He began his career with Coopers & Lybrand / PricewaterhouseCoopers, where he worked as an auditor from 1995 through 2001 and qualified as a Certified Public Accountant.

 David holds bachelor’s degrees in accounting and psychology from the University of Maine.